aniva/theperfectkitebar/hardware/quick_release/README.md

 Additional parts procured from hardware suppliers, e.g. aliexpress.com, amazon.com, or [macmastercarr](https://www.mcmaster.com/)

-- Marine grade stainless bolts M6 lengh of 25mm - 1 piece and 1 nut
+- Marine grade stainless or titanium socket head bolts M6 lengh of 25mm - 1 bolt and 1 nut
 - Titanium tube for one spacer of 13mm with OD 8mm and ID 6mm
-- Marine grade stainless bolt M4 lengh of 25mm - 1 piece and 1 nut
+- Marine grade stainless or titanium socket head bolt M4 lengh of 25mm - 1 bolt and 1 nut
 - Titanium tube for one spacer of 13mm with OD 6mm and ID 4mm
 - Quick release pin, spring loaded, diameter 1/4" (or 6.35mm), usable length approx 1"